How to open a bank account as a foreigner

 It is very hard to live in Germany without having a checking account or current account, a so-called Girokonto.
 You need it to pay your rent, receive salaries, to get a mobile or an internet contract.

 Payments are debited the same day or a couple of days afterward.
-The banks usually offer you a bank overdraft which the Germans call Dispositionskredit or Dispo if you have a regular income.
+The banks usually offer you a bank overdraft called Dispositionskredit or Dispo if you have a regular income.

 The Dispo might only work if you withdraw on ATMs issued by the bank itself and might not work at all if outside Germany.